Nando-suka/Nando-suka/README.md

 # ⚡ At glance about me

 I am an Informatics Engineering student at [Mercu Buana University](https://www.mercubuana.ac.id) <br />
-I like a few things, like Linux, Docker, Kubernetes, and Java.
+I like a few things, like Linux, Docker, Kubernetes, Java, and Python.

 <!--
 **Nando-suka/Nando-suka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.